YOLO-NAS-Bench: A Surrogate Benchmark with Self-Evolving Predictors for YOLO Architecture Search: Conclusion

 \section{Conclusion}

 We present \ours{}, the first surrogate benchmark tailored to YOLO-style detectors.
-By designing a search space that spans channel width, block depth, and operator type across backbone and neck, and by training 1{,}000 architectures sampled by different strategies on COCO-mini, we establish an initial performance database.
-Based on this, our \emph{Self-Evolving Predictor} iteratively enriches the database with high-value architectures, raising the ensemble LightGBM predictor's sKT from 0.694 to 0.752.
-Architectures discovered by predictor-guided evolutionary search surpass all official YOLOv8--YOLO12 baselines at comparable latency on COCO-mini, confirming the predictor's practical utility. {
+By designing a search space that spans channel width, block depth, and operator type across backbone and neck, and by training 1{,}000 architectures sampled via complementary strategies on COCO-mini, we establish an initial performance database.
+Building on this, our \emph{Self-Evolving Predictor} iteratively enriches the database with high-value architectures, raising the ensemble LightGBM predictor's sKT from 0.694 to 0.752.
+Architectures discovered by predictor-guided evolutionary search surpass all official YOLOv8--YOLO12 baselines at comparable latency on COCO-mini, confirming the predictor's practical utility.